History

 Redevelopments to Present

-The first phase of a dramatic redevelopment project took place over the long vacation of 2003: utilities were re-sited so as to allow the subsequent phases to take place, and the building’s foundations were much reinforced.
-The existing foundations were woefully insufficient, just a few courses of bricks below ground level.
+The first phase (phase 1a) of the dramatic redevelopment project took place over the long vacation of 2003: utilities were re-sited so as to allow the subsequent phases to take place, and the building’s foundations were reinforced: the existing foundations were woefully insufficient, just a few courses of bricks below ground level.
 When asked why indeed the building remained standing, the reply of the excellent project manager Lionel Lambert of the University Estate Management Department, kneeling down and peering gloomily into the existing foundations merely said “habit, just habit".
-The new season duly started in October - with a new bar, and a very ambitious and successful new ticketing system.
+The new season duly started in October, with a much-anticipated new bar!

-The following phase in 2005 also focused on accessibility; the foyer lift was installed and a new corridor on the first floor allowed full access between the bar and auditorium on that side.
+The following phase in 2005 (phase 2a) also focused on accessibility; the foyer lift was installed and a new corridor on the first floor allowed full access between the bar and auditorium on that side.
 By raising the upper flight of the main entry stairs, there was improvement to the raking of auditorium seating giving better sight-lines and better leg-room for the new seating, which proved very popular.
 The technical control rooms on the second floor were enlarged and slightly relocated so as to link with the new lift.
+With this, a very ambitious and successful new ticketing system was implemented in Easter 2005 (later replaced by our current ticketing client, Spektrix, founded by former Theatre Manager, Michael Nabarro).

-The last of this four-phase upgrade was completed in 2005-6, with a two-story extension to provide new dressing rooms and a brand-new multi-purpose studio space aptly named the Larkum Studio, after Charles Larkum (1942–2006) who served as the Chairman of the Theatre’s Executive Committee from 1999 until 2006.
+The last of this four-phase upgrade (phase 2b) was completed in the Summer of 2008, closing the Theatre for Easter term and the Summer break.
+This phase saw the construction of a two-story extension to provide new dressing rooms and a brand-new multi-purpose studio space aptly named the Larkum Studio, after Charles Larkum (1942–2006) who served as the Chairman of the Theatre’s Executive Committee from 1999 until 2006.
 The ADC was now one of the only two theatres in Cambridge with full pit, flying tower and good stage facilities; the refurbishment won the Local Authority Award in 2009 for the ‘Best Technical Design and Construction’ in East Anglia.

 The ADC Theatre had previously been making plans for several years to introduce a ventilation system into the auditorium.
 These plans were developed and formalised between 2016-17 and the project was completed during the Summer of 2018 alongside the installation of two lighting bridges, new auditorium seating, and a much-needed refurbishment of the theatre's offices, bar and front of house areas.
 While the building was closed to the public, the management team launched their 'ADC On Tour' season in pop-up venues across Cambridge.
 The centre-piece of this season was an adaptation of Philip Pullman's His Dark Materials, which took place in the Fitzwilliam Museum's Temporary Exhibition Space.